 - 13. The following is an assessment, within the statutory context, of the effects of the proposed aquaculture activities on recreational, customary and commercial fishing.
 It is based on all the relevant information available to me. - 14.
-This assessment relates to the 0.15 ha of new consented space authorised by coastal permit U190336 (the proposed site) as if it had not been previously occupied.
+This assessment relates to the 0.69 ha of new consented space authorised by coastal permit U190128 (the proposed site).